lustryrose882/p8h61-m-lx3plus-r2.0-coreboot-guide/README.md

  sudo flashrom --programmer ch341a_spi -w build/coreboot.rom
  ```

- If everything is fine, you should get such an output like
+ If everything is fine, you should get an output like
  ```sh
  avsar@archlinux ~/coreboot$ sudo flashrom --programmer ch341a_spi -w build/coreboot.rom
  [sudo] password for avsar: